 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 You should not receive this medicine if you have had an allergic reaction to ziconotide.
-You should not receive this medicine if you have a history of mental illness.
-Your doctor or health care giver will decide if there is any reason you should not receive this medicine.
+You should not receive this medicine if you have an infection at the injection site, blockage in your spine, uncontrolled bleeding problems, or a history of psychosis (mental illness).
+Your doctor will decide if there is any reason you should not receive this medicine.

 How to Use This Medicine

 - A doctor or other trained health professional will give you this medicine in a hospital.
 This medicine is given through a needle or catheter into your back using a special infusion pump.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using medicines to treat depression (such as amitriptyline, doxepin, nortriptyline, Celexa®, Pamelor®, Prozac®, Serzone®, Sinequan®, or Zoloft®), sleeping medicine (such as alprazolam, diazepam, midazolam, Halcion®, Librium®, Valium®, Versed®, or Xanax®), medicines for seizures (such as phenytoin, primidone, Dilantin®, or Tegretol®), or a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®).